Social Support Guidelines

 - Please avoid controversial topics.

-- Wait for a response, one reply is enough, if they don’t reply let it go.
+- Please wait for a response, one reply is enough, if they don’t reply let it go.

 - If the user responds, don’t give them the same info again.